L0jk4/paint_nosolid/README.md

 A *proof of concept* SourceMod plugin made with Claude based on my idea.
 It allows players to paint even on non-solid objects such as triggers, static props, dynamic props, func_brush entities, etc.

 ## Note
 For non-solid static props to be visible to `TR_EnumerateEntities` a patch is required, which is written only for x86 Windows Counter-Strike: Source.
 It shouldn't have a significant impact on server performance, as they are still filtered early in the collision logic.

  ## Concept

  ### Baseline (free aim mode)
- `+paint` command performs a trace forward and sends an `Entity Decal` temporary entity to the client, which works for visible solid static props, dynamic props, brushes.
+ `+paint` command performs a trace forward and sends an `Entity Decal` temporary entity to the client, which works for visible solid world, static props, dynamic props, func_brushes.

  ### Non-solids (target mode)